pinting/TalkJS/README.md

 @volume {int}
 ```

-Set the volume for all audio/video element of peers in the current room.
+Set a volume for every audio/video element of peers in the current room.

 ## Errors